MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 9. Device configured for UEFI Boot

-**Note:** These requirements are based on both Windows 7 requirements, such as CSM enabled for UEFI boot.
+**Note** These requirements are based on both Windows 7 requirements, such as CSM enabled for UEFI boot.
 As well as for Windows 10 requirements, such as ESRT and UpdateCapsule() being enabled.

-### Sample PowerShell Script to query SMBIOS Locally
+### Sample PowerShell script to query SMBIOS locally

 List of ChassisTypes copied from DMTF\\SMIOS latest Specification document